bgamari/ghc-wiki-import/view-patterns.md

 This page has been revised to reflect what we've implemented.

-For the previous discussion, see [ViewPatternsArchive](view-patterns-archive).
+- For the previous discussion, see [ViewPatternsArchive](view-patterns-archive).
+- For an assessment of view patterns in practice, see [ Neil Mitchell's blog entry](http://neilmitchell.blogspot.com/2009/11/reviewing-view-patterns.html)

 ## Basic view patterns